Inō Kanori: Contributions to Taiwan’s historiography

 Since Inō Kanori conducted the "survey on the preparation of educational facilities for aborigines," he had published several important and general articles on knowledge of Taiwan’s aborigines.
-In 1900, when Taiwan Customs Study Group (臺灣慣習研究會) was founded, Inō Kanori often published articles relating to old customs and folklore of Han Chinese in Taiwan on Articles on Taiwan Customs (《臺灣慣習記事》), marking his entrance into the realm of history from anthropology.
+In 1900, when Taiwan Customs Study Group (臺灣慣習研究會) was founded, Inō Kanori often published articles relating to old customs and folklore of Han Taiwanese on Articles on Taiwan Customs (《臺灣慣習記事》), marking his entrance into the realm of history from anthropology.
 In 1902, he published his first major work since he arrived in Taiwan: Chronicles of Taiwan (《臺灣志》).
 In 1908, he participated in the editorial work of Preface to the Greater Japan Dictionary of Geographical Names-Chapter of Taiwan.
 In 1922, when the Government-General established the Government-General of Taiwan Historical Materials Editorial Committee, Inō Kanori was hired as a committee member and compiled articles.
 When he died in 1925, he left a posthumous manuscript of The Complete History of Taiwan (《臺灣全史》) with as many as 54 volumes, which was published as Chronicles of Taiwan Culture (《臺灣文化志》) in 1928, and the renowned Japanese intellectual Ozaki Hotsuma who was in Taiwan praised Inō as "the authority of Taiwan’s historiography.”
 In the same year, most of Inō Kanori’s Taiwanese ethological specimens became part of Taihoku Imperial University's (臺北帝國大學, nowadays National Taiwan University) collection in the specimen room, while his books and manuscripts entered the university library, and was collectively named Inō Bunko (伊能文庫, “Ino’s book collection”).

-In 1941, famous Taiwanese scholar Yang Yunping (楊雲萍), who dedicated herself to the study of Taiwan’s history, appraised Inō as “the master of Taiwan studies” and “the immortal pyramid in the history of Taiwan studies.”
+In 1941, famous Taiwanese scholar Yang Yun-pin (楊雲萍), who dedicated herself to the study of Taiwan’s history, appraised Inō as “the master of Taiwan studies” and “the immortal pyramid in the history of Taiwan studies.”
 In 1997, sorting of the Inō Bunko, which had stayed in National Taiwan University’s library for a long time, was finally complete, bringing Inō's achievements in Taiwan’s historiography to an even higher peak.
 His works were considered important references of Taiwan studies, and among the cultural and historical knowledge they offered, the Pepo survey record Chronicles of Politics of Taiwan Aborigines and Chronicles of Taiwan Culture were considered the most important.